TeachBooks/template/README.md

 ```{figure} figures/action.png
 :name: action
 ```
 5. When the workflow has finished, visit your build book at `https://<username or organiszation_name>.github.io/<repository_name>` (case sensitive).
 For our example it is [https://dummydocent.github.io/test_book_from_template/](https://dummydocent.github.io/test_book_from_template/) for the shown repository.
-These links are visible in the action as well, as shown in the figure above..
+These links are visible in the action as well, as shown in the figure above or in the GitHub repository website which you set in step 3.

-Now that you have your book, you can continue editing your book as described in the other chapters in this book